smilz0/Left4Bots/README.md

 The list of L4B2 commands can be found [HERE](https://github.com/smilz0/Left4Bots/blob/main/COMMANDS.md).

-### You want to make changes to the addon
+### Want to customize the addon even further
-and reupload it without my permission?

-Consider this alternative instead:
+and you know a bit about VScript?

 Create a file named `left4bots_afterload.nut` and one named `left4bots_afterinit.nut` into the `script/vscript` directory and put only the L4B2 code you want to change in there.